MicrosoftDocs/azure-docs/articles/defender-for-cloud/tutorial-enable-container-gcp.md

 ## Deploy the solution to specific clusters

 If you disabled any of the default auto provisioning configurations to Off, during the [GCP connector onboarding process](quickstart-onboard-gcp.md#configure-the-containers-plan), or afterwards.
-You'll need to manually install Azure Arc-enabled Kubernetes, the Defender extension, and the Azure Policy extensions to each of your GKE clusters to get the full security value out of Defender for Containers.
+You need to manually install Azure Arc-enabled Kubernetes, the Defender extension, and the Azure Policy extensions to each of your GKE clusters to get the full security value out of Defender for Containers.

-There are 2 dedicated Defender for Cloud recommendations you can use to install the extensions (and Arc if necessary):
+There are two dedicated Defender for Cloud recommendations you can use to install the extensions (and Arc if necessary):
 -	`GKE clusters should have Microsoft Defender's extension for Azure Arc installed`
 -	`GKE clusters should have the Azure Policy extension installed`